The University of Nottingham Accessibility Statement

 - Some of our resources are not fully accessible via mobile devices

-We’ve assessed the cost of fixing these issues and believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment when we next do a major redevelopment of the website, expected in 2022.
+We’ve reviewed the cost of fixing these issues and believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
+We will make another assessment when we next do a major redevelopment of the website, which is expected to happen in 2022.

 Issues with text